What is a waiver?

 - Attitude is important.
 A waiver is a very serious contract and should be treated in a serious manner.
 If your program officials, staff or volunteers treat waivers casually, then participants will also.

-- Have the Manager Risk and Insurance review what you have prepared.
+- Have the Director, Risk and Insurance Services review what you have prepared.
 USE THE TEMPLATE PROVIDED IN THE RISK MANAGEMENT MANUAL (see link below)

 - KEEP IN MIND THAT A WAIVER IS SPECIFIC TO YOUR UNIQUE CIRCUMSTANCES.
 IN OTHER WORDS, DON’T JUST COPY SOMEONE ELSE’S WAIVER FORM AND CALL IT YOUR OWN.